-Accordingly, the number of units of analysis with which consensus was reached, was proportioned to the total unit of analysis reached and turned into a percentage value.
-The intercoder reliability percentage of the analyses at each step was found to be %87 (content analysis), %94 (teaching episodes), and %93 (PCK analysis and mapping) respectively.
+Accordingly, the number of units of analysis with which consensus was reached was proportioned to the total unit of analysis reached and turned into a percentage value.
+As a result, the intercoder reliability percentage of the analyses at each step was found to be %87 (content analysis), %94 (teaching episodes), and %93 (PCK analysis and mapping), respectively.
 These values indicate that the data analysis is reliable (Miles & Huberman, 1994).
 The remaining forms were analyzed individually based on the defined criteria, and the results obtained by the analyses were evaluated together with the same expert to ensure external control.

 FINDINGS

-In this part of the research, the pedagogical conceptualizations made by preschool teachers in the low and high epistemological profile with the help of CRT were analyzed through different qualitative analysis approaches, and the results of the analysis were presented under two main headings.
-Firstly, the participants' pedagogical conceptualizations of the early childhood science teaching were interpreted with the help of the themes and concepts given in Table 2.
+In this part of the research, the pedagogical conceptualizations made by pre-school teachers in the low and high epistemological profile with the help of CRT were analyzed through different qualitative analysis approaches, and the results of the analysis were presented under two main headings.
+Firstly, the participants' pedagogical conceptualizations of early childhood science teaching were interpreted with the help of the themes and concepts given in Table 2.
 Then, the results of how epistemological belief differentiated PCK integration were given by means of PCK maps.

 Content-Based Conceptualizations of Early Childhood Science Teaching

-The level of learning outcomes of curriculum, subject matter contents and scientific process skills that all teachers plan to teach children through the science teaching activities they design were firstly evaluated.
+The level of learning outcomes of the curriculum, subject matter contents, and scientific process skills that all teachers plan to teach children through the science teaching activities they designed were first evaluated.
 All teachers designed a science teaching activity based on a different subject.
 On the other side, it was found that participants with a high epistemological profile had more scientific process skills they intended to teach.
 Each of the teachers in the high group indicated at least three scientific process skills (e.g., HEP-3; Observing, Predicting, Communicating, Inferring), while those in the low group indicated at most two scientific process skills (e.g., LEP-5; Observing).
 This situation is also similar in terms of the learning outcomes determined by teachers.
-While the teachers having high epistemological beliefs diversified their curriculum-based learning outcomes on the basis of different levels, the teachers with low epistemological beliefs either could not remember the learning outcomes or they reflected a limited perspective.
-For example, HEP-4 planned his instruction based on the learning outcomes named “She/he groups objects or entities by their properties”, "She/he establishes a cause-effect relationship", and "She/he offers solutions to problem situations" (his subject area was force and motion).
-LEP-4, in contrast, planned his instruction based on the learning outcome named “She/he compares the properties of objects or entities” (his subject area was natural events).
+While the teachers with high firm epistemological beliefs diversified their curriculum-based learning outcomes on the basis of different levels, the teachers with low epistemological beliefs either could not remember the learning outcomes or reflected a limited perspective.
+For example, HEP-4 planned his instruction based on the learning outcomes named ""She/he groups objects or entities by their properties”"", "She/he establishes a cause-effect relationship", and "She/he offers solutions to problem situations" (his subject area was force and motion).
+LEP-4, in contrast, planned his instruction based on the learning outcome named ”She/he compares the properties of objects or entities" (his subject area was natural events).

-On the other hand, Table 2 presents the CRT-based pedagogical conceptualizations of preschool teachers in the low and high epistemological profiles.
+On the other hand, Table 2 presents the CRT-based pedagogical conceptualizations of pre-school teachers in the low and high epistemological profiles.
 Accordingly, the teachers in the high group were found to have responded, the question about the teacher's purpose or orientation to teach a particular subject matter, with a perspective based on the vision of science literacy, whereas the teachers in the low group focused only on teaching concepts.
-For example, HEP-3 suggests that children should acquire scientific process skills based on questioning and problem solving, while LEP-3 focuses on specific concepts based on the topic of plant growth.
-On the other side, both teacher groups considered the life skills acquisition important.
-Here, HEP-1 emphasizes the skills that children can use in everyday life in the context of the theme of cleanliness, while LEP-4 that offers a content-based perspective on the theme of natural events, focuses on raising awareness.
+For example, HEP-3 suggests that children should acquire scientific process skills based on questioning and problem solving, while LEP-3 focuses on specific concepts based on plant growth.
+On the other side, both teacher groups considered life skills acquisition important.
+Here, HEP-1 emphasizes the skills that children can use in everyday life in the context of the theme of cleanliness, while LEP-4 offers a content-based perspective on the theme of natural events, focuses on raising awareness.